 As you know I love to post prayers on my blog – both those by well known saints and those little known.
 While cleaning up a pile of what I thought was junk a few weeks ago I came across some beautiful prayers that people have sent me.
 Unfortunately I do not remember who gave me the prayers or where they originally came from.
 It was a good reminder to me that hidden in the midst of what we think of as junk are often nuggets of gold.
 And these nuggets of gold are only unearthed when we take the time to dig deeply into a pile of junk with observant eyes and listening ears.

-This Franciscan prayer of blessing is one I have posted before but its message so resounds in my soul that I find myself using it on a regular basis and I think it is worth publishing again and again:
+This prayer of blessing though often attributed to St Francis was actually written by Sister Ruth Marlene Fox,, of Sacred Heart Monastery in Richardton, ND.
+Its message so resounds in my soul that I find myself using it on a regular basis and I think it is worth publishing again and again:

 May God bless us with discomfort at easy answers,